biswaroopmukherjee/breadboard-python-client/README.md

 ---

 By default, you will get the variables that were list-bound in Cicero.
-This is most convenient if you are scanning some parameter in Cicero, and don't want to write down which variables were connected to lists.
+This is most convenient if you were running a list (F12), and don't want to write down which variables were important.

 The `paramsin` keyword argument lets you choose what parameters to return.
-You can request all parameters by passing the argument `paramsin='*'`, or pass a list of desired parameters (see below).
+You can request all parameters by passing the argument `paramsin='*'`, or pass a list of desired parameters `paramsin=[param1, param2, ...]`.

 The x column is a copy of another column.
 This makes plotting and analysis easy (everything is versus `df.x`).
 By default, the x column is the timestamp, but you can select any other parameter (say `paramname`) by passing the argument `xvar=paramname`.